augchan42/augchan42.github.io/_posts/2024-05-31-UI Frameworks.md

 I think I've settled on [shadcn](https://ui.shadcn.com), but I'm still getting the hang of it.

 ### Evolution of the Project
-My project started out using plain Bootstrap, then transitioned to Create-React-App (which is distinct from React), and finally to Next.js.
+My project started out using plain Bootstrap, then transitioned to Create-React-App (which is distinct from React), and finally to Next.js App Router.

 ### UI Development Challenges
 However, building an app from scratch is a ton of work, especially with all the UI widgets and components required.
 There's a trend now towards granular component libraries, which are geared towards copying and pasting code directly into your project, instead of npm installing an entire framework.